CHTC/chtc-website-source/uw-research-computing/checkpointing.md

 Requirements for your code or software:

-- *Checkpoint*: The software, program, or code you are using must be able to capture checkpoint files (i.e. snapshots of the progress made thus far) and know how to resume from them.
+- *Checkpoint*: The software, program, or code you are using must be able to generate checkpoint files (i.e. snapshots of the progress made thus far) and know how to resume from them.
 - *Resume*: This means your code must be able to recognize checkpoint files and know to resume from them instead of the original input data when the code is restarted.
 - *Exit*: Jobs should exit with an exit code value of `85` after successfully creating checkpoint files.
 Additionally, jobs need to be able to exit with a non-`85` value if they encounter an error or write the writing the final outputs.